asbjornrasen/cptd-cli/CPTD_CLI/readme.md

+To install CPTD DSL CLI on any computer, run in the terminal: pip install cptd After that, CPTD DSL CLI will be installed on your computer!

 ⚠️ The CLI is still under active development.
 This is a **work in progress** and not intended for production use yet.
 Features may change or break without notice.